marcelrodriguezricc/conversations/python/tutorials/02_datasets/datasets.md

 # DATASETS

-A data set is quite simply a collection of data organized into a structure.
+A dataset is a collection of data organized into a structure.
 They're usually taken from a specific source for a corresponding purpose.
 They can be accessed for training and testing machine learning models in pattern recognition for analytical and predictive processes.

-PyTorch allows users to implement data sets with two primitives:
+PyTorch allows users to implement datasets with two primitives:

 1. Dataset (torch.utils.data.Dataset) which stores the samples and corresponding labels.